Checklist For Newly Diagnosed Patients

 Seek opinions from experts.

 Get two opinions and make sure that one is from a large academic institution that specializes in treating pancreatic cancer.
 Learn more about identifying a treatment doctor and facility here.

 Treating pancreatic cancer requires an interdisciplinary approach that includes your oncologist and other specialists who will be involved in your care.
 Continue to see other doctors who are involved in your overall care, such as your internist.

 Contact your insurance company.

 Thoroughly understand your health insurance policy.
 Know what services are covered and what your out-of-pocket obligation will be per calendar year.
 Request a case manager to help you optimize your benefits and to navigate the intricacies of your policy.

-Record your questions in a notebook and bring it with you to all doctors appointments.
+Record your questions in a notebook and bring it with you to all doctors’ appointments.
 Use it to keep track of test results and appointment dates.
-Write down the contact numbers of all your doctors in one place, or save them in your cell phone.
-Additionally, know the number to call if you have a problem/concern after hours or on a weekend.
+Write down the contact numbers of all your doctors in one place or save them in your cell phone.
+Additionally, know the number to call if you have a problem or concern after hours or on a weekend.

 Have someone accompany you to oncology appointments for support and clarification of the proposed plan of care.

-Enlist the help of friends, family members, and neighbors who want to help with errands/chores, meal preparation, and driving.
+Enlist the help of family members, friends, and neighbors who want to help with errands or chores, meal preparation, and driving.

-Closely monitor your nutrition, physical activity and pain level and provide feedback to your healthcare team.
-Utilize integrative medicine such as Reike therapy, yoga, meditation, acupuncture, and pet therapy.
+Closely monitor your nutrition, physical activity, and pain level and provide feedback to your healthcare team.
+Utilize complementary therapy such as Reiki therapy, yoga, meditation, acupuncture, and pet therapy.